DuckDuckGo CEO: 'Google and Facebook Are Watching Our Every Move Online. It's Time To Make Them Stop' - Slashdot

 It's also time to improve DuckDuckGo (Score:2)

-Re:It's also time to improve DuckDuckGo (Score:4, Interesting)
+Re:It's also time to improve DuckDuckGo (Score:5, Interesting)

 Can you elaborate on what was wrong with DuckDuckGo's results?
 I have been using it for years.
 Certainly it's very different from Google's results but to me that is a benefit -- I am fundamentally offended by a company trying to control what information I find based on 1) what the unwashed masses seem to want and 2) what Google's predictive analytics have determined is the best approach for their customers to attempt to separate me from my money.
 If I wanted to consume whatever slop was put in front of me by the corporations, I'd watch TV.